 An important consideration for the introduction of new rolling stock is its dynamic fit within the loading gauge of the network; that is, the physical space provided above rail level by structures such as tunnels, bridges and platforms.
 Information regarding loading gauge is available in engineering standards.
 However, owing to the complexity of the subject, any party considering introducing new (including modified) vehicles is advised not to rely solely on written sources to guide their design.
-It is essential that they make early contact to discuss their plans and seek guidance from NIR Access Enquiries, see Section 1.8 for contact details.
+It is essential that they make early contact to discuss their plans and seek guidance from NIR Access Enquiries.
+Guidance and assistance for rolling stock requiring interoperability authorisation can be provided by contacting NIR and/or Dfl, see Section 1.8 for contact details